Your One-Stop Resource for Longevity, Health, Exercise, Nutrition, and Scientific Articles all to help You Live a Longer, Fuller Life.

 The brain is a complex organ that has unique nutrient needs.
 Good nutrition for the brain calls for a diet low in saturated fats and sugars, and high in foods rich in vitamin B. The brain needs glucose, proteins, fatty acids, vitamins, minerals and other essential nutrients to run at peak performance.

-Glucose for is the brain's fuel, so an adequate intake of carbohydrates is essential for optimall brain function.
+Glucose is the brain's fuel, so an adequate intake of carbohydrates is essential for optimall brain function.
+See Natural Food Sources of Glucose

 To function well, your brain needs a good supply of essential fatty acids known as omega-3.
 The brain needs glucose, proteins, fatty acids, vitamins, minerals and other essential nutrients to run at peak performance.
 Since the body cannot produce these fatty acids, you need to get them from food.
 These fatty acids are found in fish oils, nuts, and seeds.